violetatrajkova/TestProject/README.md

 ---
 *Neural network classifier for Dog breed classification*

 > A neural network is a network or circuit of neurons, or in a modern sense, an artificial neural network, composed of artificial neurons or nodes.[1]
-Thus a neural network is either a biological neural network, made up of biological neurons, or an artificial neural network, for solving artificial intelligence (AI)
+Thus a neural network is either a biological neural network, made up of biological neurons or an artificial neural network, for solving artificial intelligence (AI)

 ## Team structure
-**Team members :**
+**Team members:**
 1. Violeta
 1.1  Katerina
 1.2 Martin
 2. Marija

 ## Project Introduction
-**Our project is built with using the following ML techniques :**
+**Our project is built using the following ML techniques:**
 - Deep Learning
 - Clustering (unsupervised Learning)
 - PCA